Data Protection Regulation

 During negotiations, the European Parliament proposed amendments to the regulation that would have imposed disproportionate limits on the use of health data.
 These would have had a devastating impact on research.
 We’re delighted that the regulation rejected these amendments.

-As the regulation is implemented, we’ll work with the research community and policy makers to ensure a strong outcome for research.
+The Data Protection Act went through UK Parliament to set out these rules for the UK.
+We worked with the research community and policy makers to ensure a strong outcome for research.

 Our timeline sets out the key dates for the agreement and implementation of the new regulation.

 - The regulation takes effect in all European Union member states on 25 May 2018.

 - The UK implements the Data Protection Act 2018 at the same time.